mohsin2596/FlutterClock/empathy_clock/README.md

 I wanted to use this oppurtunity to test out my creative side and share with everyone a message through my app.
 In empathy clock you would find a homeless character animated in the bottom right corner of the screen, the character wakes up in the morning and goes away for his chores/work and would return back to you at sunset.

 Character wouldn't be able to sleep if its raining or there is a fierce thunderstorm going on.
+The idea is to add a sense of empathy in people towards our fellow homeless citizens and be forever thankful for all that we have.

 ## Features